-During the second quarter of 2020, the year-over-year growth of Spanish GDP decreased by 17.35 p.p., down to -21.51%.
-Regarding the labor market, the percentage of unemployed people in the labor force increased by 0.92 p.p. compared to the previous quarter, up to 15.33%.
-On the other hand, year-on-year employment growth stood at -6.05% this quarter, which was 7.13 p.p. lower than in 1Q20.
-In terms of prices, inflation stood at -0.63%, after a quarterly decline of 1.23 p.p.
-Regarding the exchange rate, the euro remained constant against the dollar in 2Q20, standing at an average rate of 1.10 $/€.
+During the fourth quarter of 2020, the year-on-year variation rate of the Spanish GDP stood at -8.92%, registering a decrease from the previous quarter.
+Regarding the labor market, the percentage of unemployed over the active population registered a decrease compared to the previous quarter, down to a rate of 16.13%.
+On the other hand, year-on-year employment variation rate stood at -3.12%.
+As for prices, inflation stood at -0.72%.
+Regarding the exchange rate, the euro appreciated against the dollar in 4Q20, reaching an average exchange rate of 1.19 $/€.

 For more information, click here to access the executive document in pdf (only avalaible in Spanish).